NyneDZN/NeptuneOS/README.md

 <!-- ABOUT NEPTUNEOS -->
 ## About NeptuneOS

- NeptuneOS was created with low-spec gaming and productivity in mind.
-There are a lot of people out there with great potential, but are limited by their hardware.
- If you are on a low-end laptop, desktop, on a bottlenecked build, NeptuneOS can potentially help you gain every drop of performance out of your machine, to help you
- achieve your best form.
+NeptuneOS is a tailored version of Windows that prioritizes optimal performance and minimal latency, all while preserving seamless compatibility with standard Windows applications and functions.
+By fine-tuning system settings and configurations, it aims to deliver a superior user experience for those seeking peak performance without sacrificing compatibility.

 This project is a fork of AtlasOS.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>